 With May half term just around the corner, my thoughts have turned to what activities we’re going to go while the kids are off school.
 And the outstanding news is that there are more things to do in England this May half term than for several school holidays.
-This post rounds up some of my top picks for family days out and events happening around the country in 2022.
+This post rounds up some of my top picks for family days out and events happening around the country.

 If you can recommend any other family events happening during the May half term holiday get in touch or pop them in the comments below.